Towards a Game-Theoretic Security Analysis of Off-Chain Protocols: EFG Advancements for EFG-based Modeling of Off-Chain Protocols

-We now introduce novel EFG concepts by extending the NFG setting of Section~\ref{sec:prelin:NFGSec}.
+\REPLACER{We now introduce novel EFG concepts by extending the NFG setting of Section~\ref{sec:prelin:NFGSec}.
 Such an extension is needed to overcome the restriction of NFGs in modeling only simultaneous actions, while ensuring practicality in the sequential setting of EFGs.
-Doing so, we introduce \emph{extended strategies in EFGs}, allowing us to capture deviations such as dishonest closing attempts in \Cref{sec:models}.
-Such closing attempts cannot be modeled in the NFG approach of~\cite{CITE}.
+Doing so, we introduce \emph{extended strategies in EFGs}, which allow us to capture deviations such as dishonest closing attempts in \Cref{sec:models}.
+Such closing attempts cannot be modeled in the NFG approach of~\cite{CITE}.}{So far we considered games in which each party takes only one action.
+We now extend our definitions to handle adaptive strategies, i.e., games in which parties take several actions and choose at each step which action to take based on the actions previously chosen by other parties.
+As we will see, this is necessary for faithfully modeling off-chain protocols and overcoming the limitations of previous work~\cite{CITE}.
+For that, we overview the concept of extensive form games (EFGs) in \Cref{sec:efg-new}.
+We show how to lift NFG-based security definitions to EFGs in \Cref{sec:EFG:extended}.
+Finally, we show that these definitions do not yet suffice to yield an accurate security model of off-chain protocols, and introduce a refined security definition based on the concept of collusion resilience in \Cref{sec:secstrat}.}